hifly81/hifly81.github.io/content/about.md

 I love traveling and experiencing food from cuisines other than my own, the Italian one.
 I have many places in my heart, if I really had to indicate 3, I would say the islands of Greece, South Africa and the Dolomites.

-I have two wonderful children who fill my days with joy and hope.
+I have two wonderful children who fill my days with joy, peace and hope.